-Here’s a ReachLocal review I think you will find worthwhile.
+I think you will find the following ReachLocal review article worthwhile.
 I touch on a few important things to think about and link to some actual reviews of their past clients.

 Sometimes large marketing agencies don’t work well for local small businesses.
 Sometimes, it’s better for local small businesses to work with other small businesses.
 In this case, ReachLocal is an international organization.
 They span several countries including the U.S, Australia and parts of Europe.
 They are a very large corporation doing business with small businesses.

-ReachLocal reviews tend to range quite a bit on the positive an negative “scale”.
+ReachLocal reviews tend to range quite a bit on the positive and negative spectrum.
 This is common with large agencies.
 Some people are just never satisfied and will leave bad reviews for very good companies.

 With that said, really good marketing agencies tend to have a lot more positive reviews than negative.
 You can see a general positive pattern with their reviews.